 Why support the Foundation For Appalachian Advancement?
 The answer is simple: To make Appalachia a better place with a bright future.
 Join us in our journey.
 If not you, then who?
 If not now, then when?
 Some of our communities cannot wait any longer.

-The FAA Needs Your Help!
+The FAA Appreciates Your Help!